 V. Headings and Captions.
 Headings and captions used in this Agreement are for convenience only, and are not to be considered a part of this Agreement.
 They in no way define, limit, construe or describe the scope or intent of such paragraphs of this Agreement nor in any way affect this Agreement.

 W. Performance.
-Client hereby agrees that it will well and truly indemnify and save harmless AccuWeather, Inc. from all manner of suit, actions, damages, charges and expenses, including attorney and counsel fees.
-In the case of failure of payment by Client, AccuWeather shall have the right to claim a sum equal to twenty-five percent of such payment due but not paid, that AccuWeather, Inc. may sustain by reason of Client’s failure to so perform this Agreement, Client’s breach of any of the terms, covenants or conditions of this Agreement or other claims against AccuWeather, Inc. arising from this Agreement as a liquidated amount for attorneys fees.
+The parties hereby agree that they will well and truly indemnify and save harmless each other from all manner of suit, actions, damages, charges and expenses, including attorney and counsel fees caused by their negligence or willful misconduct.
+In the case of failure of payment by Client, AccuWeather shall have the right to claim a sum equal to reasonable costs and attorney fees that AccuWeather, Inc. may sustain by reason of Client’s failure to so perform this Agreement.
+Either party shall have the right to claim a sum equal to reasonable costs and attorney fees for the other party’s breach of any of the terms, covenants or conditions of this Agreement .
 Failure or refusal of Client to use the trademark as required in Paragraph H.1 above shall render Client liable in an amount equal to the sum of payments due by Client to AccuWeather for the time of such breach of Paragraph H.1 until the expiration date of the Agreement, this sum constituting liquidated damages for Client’s breach of Paragraph H.1 hereof.
-Any manner of suit, action or claim of any nature or kind against AccuWeather, Inc. by Client or third parties shall be brought within one year from date of occurrence of the earliest event giving rise to such suit, action or claim.
+Any manner of suit, action or claim of any nature or kind against AccuWeather, Inc. by Client shall be brought within one year from date of occurrence of the earliest event giving rise to such suit, action or claim.
 AccuWeather, Inc. shall have no responsibility to retain records of transmissions by or between AccuWeather, Inc. and Client or records of forecasts, data, graphics or products in whatever form or nature, that may have been produced or supplied under this Agreement and AccuWeather, Inc. shall not be required to produce same by any adverse party.

-X. Records.
-The Client/Licensee shall maintain complete, accurate, and up-to-date records during the term of this Agreement with respect to the performance of its obligations under this Agreement.
-AccuWeather, or an accountant or representative designated by AccuWeather, shall have the right, during regular business hours and upon fifteen (15) days written notice to quarterly inspect and audit accounting records necessary for confirming the compliance with the payment or subscription fee as stated herein.
-The cost of such inspection shall be the responsibility of AccuWeather unless the inspection demonstrates a discrepancy of 3% or greater in the revenue share due to AccuWeather, at which time the Client/Licensee shall be responsible for cost of the inspection.
+RECIPROCITY CHANGES OK / TB

 AccuWeather/WEB/BBS/INTRANET/AccuWeather, Inc./B.L.
 Myers 11/17/99 Page 4

-AGREEMENT BY

-AND BETWEEN

-ACCU WEATHER, INCORPORATED

-AND

-NEW2USA.COM, INCORPORATED

-December 17, 1999

-Date of Agreement

-ATTACHMENT A

-AccuWeather shall make available to Client, via FTP delivery, the following products:

-- Current Conditions for all available U.S. Zip Codes - to be updated hourly

-- 5-day Forecast for 5000 U.S. Cities - to be updated twice daily

-- Current Conditions for 500 World Cities - to be updated twice daily

-- 5-day Forecast for 500 World Cities - to be updated twice daily

-The fee for the services specified herein shall be $499. per month